x1mdev/Python/README.md

-## Python
-Some random Python scripts
+## Some random scripts I have used/adjusted for use during the pentestlab certs

+# Python

-# Python Pickle Code Execution - pickle.py
+- Python Pickle Code Execution - pickle.py

+# PHP

+- Notess , this file creates a token with malicious scripts inside when run.